FabricationsHQ - Muirsically Speaking

 “See you at dinner tonight” was the smart reply.

 We did however have a mutual respect and understanding of the passion we each had for our chosen ball game.
-I caddied for him on occasion and he attended a number of the Burners home games.
+I caddied for him on occasion and he attended a number of Burners home games.

 He also watched a lot of 49ers games with me and became a fan of the team, becoming quite the expert on many of the players, what a play-action pass was and when best to run a naked bootleg.